jtablesaw/tablesaw/docs/gettingstarted.md

 		DoubleColumn.create("rating", cuteness));
 ```

+#### Importing data

 More frequently, you will load a table from a CSV or other delimited text file.

 ```java
 Table x = Table.read().csv("testing.csv");
 ```

 Tablesaw does a pretty good job at guessing the column types for many data sets, but you can specify them    if it guesses wrong, or to improve performance.
 Numerous other options are available, such as specifying whether or not there's a header, using a non-standard delimiter, and so on.

-These are described in the section on IO.
+***Note:*** Getting data loaded is sometimes the hardest part of data analysis.
+Advanced options for loading data are described in the section on [Importing Data](https://jtablesaw.github.io/tablesaw/userguide/importing_data).

-The IO section also shows how you can read data from a database.
+The IO section also shows how you can read data from a database or a stream.
+The latter is useful for reading data from a Web site or an S3 bucket.

 #### Exploring Tables

 Because Tablesaw excels at manipulating tables, we use them whenever we can.
-When you ask tablesaw for the structure of a table, the answer comes back in the form of a table where one column contains the column names, etc.  The structure() method is one of several that are great for getting to know your table.
+When you ask tablesaw for the structure of a table, the answer comes back in the form of another table where one column contains the column names, etc.  The structure() method is one of several that are great for getting to know your table.
 Here are some examples.

 ```java
 Table structure = bushTable.structure();